Keats/vincentprouillet/content/articles/finding-trending-things.md

 - we want to get as many buckets as possible so we even get the days where we don't have any matching documents by setting **min_doc_count** to 0
 - we want every possible day between history_start and end to have a bucket by setting the **extended_bounds** min/max to these dates

-With this query we get aa bucket for each day that can contain companies with they doc_count if there are, or an empty bucket otherwise.
+With this query we get a bucket for each day that can contain companies with they doc_count if there are, or an empty bucket otherwise.
 With all the companies ids and that data, we can recreate the complete histogram of the number of article for each company in our postgres  database.
 I also separate the history data from the window we are observing, the python code looks something like:

 ```python